Photo by Richard Hurd

 WWBIC VIRTUAL CLASSES

-The Wisconsin Women’s Business Initiative Corporation (WWBIC) is transitioning to all-virtual classes through April.
+The Wisconsin Women’s Business Initiative Corporation (WWBIC) has transitioned to all-virtual classes.
 WWBIC offers classes in Greater Madison and statewide for new entrepreneurs, seasoned business owners and anyone looking to improve their financial health.

 For a full list of WWBIC classes in Greater Madison, click here.
 For more information regarding cancellations and date changes, contact their Madison office at 608-257-5450.